Sov3r3ign/Landscape-List/README.md

 # Landscape List
-Android Studio: An android list of landscapes
+Android Studio: An android list of landscapes.
+With the use of Arrays